You’d be hard-pressed to find many people who openly admit that they cry.

 What I’ve found is that if you’re open about it (meaning you initiate some sort of dialogue), most people tend to shy away.

-It’s not that they outright admonish it, but you quickly get the sense that they’re a bit uncomfortable with the idea of discussing those salty tears of goodness.
+It’s not that they outright dismiss it, but you quickly get the sense that they’re a bit uncomfortable with the idea of discussing those salty tears of goodness.

 The fact of the matter is that crying is a human emotion just like any of the others: laughter, sadness, anger, regret, and so forth.